 My final stop was the Eiffel Tower, the one monument in Paris the French like to say was not conquered by the Nazis.
-As Hitler arrived at the monument to look over the city and celebrate his taking of the city, the lift operators lied and told him the elevator cords had been snipped, but that the Fuhrer could take the stairs.
+As Hitler arrived at the monument to look over and celebrate his taking of the city, the lift operators lied and told him the elevator cords had been snipped, but that the Fuhrer could take the stairs.

 I had been the first night I arrived to see the magnificent light show that occurs in the first five minutes of every hour after sundown, but had not gone to the top.

 The feat of reaching the top, I discovered soon, was a fool's errand.
 It starts enticingly enough as tickets are only €11, the only detractor being the 35-minute line a visitor must wait in to purchase admission.